chrismaddalena/ODIN/README.md

 TrullJ - For making the slick SSL Labs Scanner module (https://github.com/TrullJ/ssllabs)!

 ###Getting Started
-Run the setup.py script in the /setup directory to walk through setup steps, like creation of directories and setup of API keys.
+Run the setup.py script in the /setup directory to setup of API keys.

 Then run setup_check.py to make sure everything is in order.